-Applicants are advised to begin preparing for the CLATwho after the completion of the board exams.
+Applicants are advised to begin preparing for the CLAT Exam after the completion of the board exams.
 The applicants who did not prepare to know the tips for How To Prepare For CLAT In 30 Days?.

 So, here is the answer through the complete strategy to the question in the following points-

-- Try to learn and practice more than 100 words of the high-frequency word list.
+- Try to learn and practice more than 100 words on the high-frequency word list.

 - Read newspapers daily, especially the editorial section.

-- Applicants should have the basic knowledge of all the subjects and clear all the doubts.
+- Applicants should have a basic knowledge of all the subjects and clear all the doubts.

 - Solve the CLAT Online Mock Test Series daily to understand the questions asked in the exam.

-- Segregate the sections based on the days remains to the exam.
+- Segregate the sections based on the days that remain to the exam.

 - While self-observing, focus more on the strong topics.
 Do not start studying the weak section, as it takes time to cover, and 30 days are not so much time to prepare for the weak topics.